nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occassions when tag association cannot be processed at all due to invalid input, tag association request will return a failure status code with the appropriate error message.
+On occasions when tag association cannot be processed at all due to invalid input, tag association request will return a failure status code with the appropriate error message.

 #### <a name="associating-collections-with-a-tag-by-query"></a> Associating Collections with a Tag by query